Walker-Industries-RnD/Database-Designer/README.md

 The tool is designed to stay **out of your runtime** — it helps you _design_ systems, not lock you into them.

-This github contains *all* the code for Database Designer in it's form when released; messy, digusting and functional (somehow)!
-Beyond this, a few things project wise has to be cleaned up eventually (Such as unused images and the like)!
-I'll possibly one day clean it but for now we are good

 ---